Architecture, data flow, and API surface.

 VerSky™ is a layered protocol — physical to application — built so any drone, eVTOL, or autonomous aerial vehicle can participate without vendor lock-in.

-A four-layer stack.
+A four-tier system stack.

 Two parallel channels: peer-to-peer and cloud.